Signed in as:

 The school premises before the establishment of the butterfly habitat was a barren land with poor green cover.
 After the plantation of 3000 plants last year, the place now has turned into a lush green mini forest.
 All the plants have established themselves well and are growing beautifully increasing the aesthetics of school premises and making it look lively.

 It has been almost a year since the establishment of the habitat in the school premises where all the plants have grown well with approx. 80% survival rate with total loss of 633 saplings.
 However the addition of regenerated plants (121 saplings) has brought down the overall mortality rate to 17%.
 The butterfly diversity has increased from 12 species at start of the project to 17 species in span of a year.

 Our year long project of developing a butterfly habitat for Yusuf Meherally Centre at Tara for DCB Bank's CSR project.
 The project concluded on a greener note.
 Not only the plantation helped in increase in the floral diversity of the Yusuf Meharally Centre, but this also resulted in the increase in the faunal diversity such as birds, bees, other insects in the habitat besides butterflies.
 The total number of the plants have increased to 1356 from 1078 which was recorded during the review done in March 2019.
 This increase is due to the regeneration of plants like Jamaican spike and miracle leaf.
 Altogether, there was just 2% mortality has been recorded.
 The good survival rate of the plants has enriched the habitat and makes it lushes green.
 Since the start of the project there has been an increase in 10 butterfly species making the total species count of 41 species.
-The site is now regularly visited by various school groups.
+The garden was also visited by over more than 1750 students, teachers and citizens.